Montenegro - Data Protection Overview

 - return the data to the data controller.

-Article 24(1) of the PDPL stipulates that data processors, like data controllers, must take all necessary technical, personnel, and organisational measures to protect the data.
+Article 24(1) of the PDPL stipulates that data processors, like data controllers, must take all necessary technical, personnel, and organizational measures to protect the data.

-with Article 26(2) of the PDPL, the data controller must notify the AZLP of the intended processing.
+According to Article 27 of the PDPL, the data controller must notify the AZLP of the intended processing.

 The notification must contain the following information: